Conservative treatments for knee osteoarthritis

 • In addition, cortisone suppresses the immune system, which in turn increases the risk of infection.

-Alternatives to cortisone injections are either injections with hyaluronic acid or injections with PRP or ACP, which is obtained from the patient's own blood.
-Another alternative is the so-called cellular matrix (combination of hyaluronic acid and autologous blood).
+Alternatives to cortisone injections are either injections with hyaluronic acid or injections with the patient's own blood.
+Another alternative is the so-called Cellular Matrix = combination of hyaluronic acid and autologous blood.

 The hyaluronic acid preparation is a synthetically produced lubricant for the joints.
 By injecting it into the joint, the friction of the arthritically altered cartilage surface is reduced.
 This allows the joint to move better.
 In addition, the joint is less irritated by the lubrication, which reduces the joint inflammation caused by osteoarthritis.
 This in turn reduces osteoarthritis pain.